Norwegian Police Service: Equipment

-As of 2011 the police's new patrol cars are four-wheel drive Volkswagen Passat with automatic transmission.
+As of 2023 the police's new patrol cars are four-wheel drive Volvo V90CC with automatic transmission.
 New transport cars are Mercedes-Benz Vito for light transport and Mercedes-Benz Sprinter for heavy transport.
-The police force operates two Eurocopter EC135 and two AW169 helicopters, which are based at Oslo Airport, Gardermoen.
+The police force operates three AW169 helicopters, which are based at Oslo Airport, Gardermoen.
 In addition, Delta can use the Royal Norwegian Air Force's Bell 412 helicopters.

 The police have two main types of uniforms, type I is used for personnel which primarily undertake indoor work, and type II is used for personnel which primarily undertakes outdoor service.
 Both types have summer and winter versions, and type I also has a dress uniform version.
 Both types use black as the dominant color with light blue shirts.

-Police officers are not armed with firearms during patrolling, but have weapons locked down in the patrol cars.
-Arming of the locked-down weapons requires permission from the chief of police or someone designated by him.
-The police use Heckler & Koch MP5 submachine guns and Heckler & Koch P30 semi-automatic pistols.
+Police officers were until 2025 not permanent armed with firearms during patrolling, but had weapons locked down in the patrol cars.
+Arming of the locked-down weapons required permission from the chief of police or someone designated by him.
+The police use Heckler & Koch MP5 submachine guns, Heckler & Koch P30 semi-automatic pistols, DD4 M4A1 RIII semi-automatic rifle and DD5 V4 as sniper riifle.
 Delta uses Diemaco C8 assault rifles.
-Norwegian police officers use electroshock weapons called Taser X2 and they started using it in 2018.
+Norwegian police officers use electroshock weapons called Taser X2 which they started using in 2018.

 Previously the police used a decentralized information technology system developed during the mid-1990s.
 As late as 2012 servers were still being run with Windows NT 4.0 from 1996 and log-on times were typically twenty minutes.
 The new IT-system D#2 was introduced in 2011 and will have been taken into use by all divisions by 2012.
 D#2 will be operated by ErgoGroup and will have two redundant server centers.
 Personnel have access to the system via thin clients.
 The police have a system to raise a national alarm to close border crossings and call in reserve personnel.
 The one time it was activated the message was not received by any of the intended recipients.
 Since 2009 it has been possible to report criminal damage and theft of wallets, bicycles and mobile telephones without a known perpetrator(s) online.

-The Norwegian Public Safety Radio has been installed in Oslo, Østfold, Akershus and southern Buskerud.
+The Norwegian Public Safety Radio has been installed in all districts.
 The system is uses Terrestrial Trunked Radio and allows for a common public safety network for all emergency agencies.
 Features include authentication, encryption and possibilities to transmit data traffic.
-As the system is rolled out, central parts will receive transmission speeds of 163 kbit/s.
-The rest of the country uses an analog radio system specific for each police district.
-In addition to lack of interoperability with paramedics and fire fighters, none of the systems are encrypted, forcing police officers to rely heavily on GSM-based mobile telephones for dispatch communication when transmitting sensitive information.